Michael Jackson Logo

 1988

-Initially, the logo was accepted by the production company Optimum Productions in 1987, responsible for the artist’s short films and music videos.
+Initially, Optimum Productions accepted the logo in 1987, which was responsible for the artist’s short films and music videos.
 Subsequently, the image became the logo of The Michael Jackson Company, LLC, founded in 2006.

-On the emblem, the artist’s feet are captured in a dance pose, where he stands in profile on the toes of his shoes.
+On the emblem, the artist’s feet are captured in a dance pose, with him standing in profile on the toes of his shoes.
 This movement was first shown at the Motown 25: Yesterday, Today, Forever performance in 1983 and gradually became iconic.

-The singer is positioned to the left of the emblem and is dressed in his famous stage costume with black shoes, trousers, and drooping waves of white socks.
+The singer is positioned to the left of the emblem and is dressed in his famous stage costume, with black shoes, black trousers, and drooping white socks.

 Black lines are stretched like strings across the rest of the emblem, reminiscent of a musical staff.
 This technique points to the artist’s musical career and movements in time with the music.